 - Effects on sleep architecture

-- Other Areas (e.g. acute Post-traumatic stress disorder, Panic Disorder, COVID-19 infection-related neurological sequelae, involuntary speech disorders, substance abuse disorders, catatonia)
+- Other Neuropsychiatric and Neurologic Conditions (e.g., tinnitus, acute Post-traumatic stress disorder, Panic Disorder, COVID-19 infection-related neurological sequelae, involuntary speech disorders, substance abuse disorders, catatonia)

 - Preclinical (e.g. imaging, neuronal remodeling, signaling pathways)